 Despite his unquestionable support for C. S. Parnell (qv) and the home rule movement, Sullivan had never been fond of Parnell himself, and as soon as the news broke regarding the Captain O'Shea (qv) divorce case, he almost immediately took the anti-Parnellite side and became active in the National Federation.
 While the anti-Parnellism of Sullivan and other ‘Bantry band’ members was derided by many as the grasping and self-seeking of provincial parvenus, his main objection to Parnell seems to have centred on the Chief's centralisation of the party and his coolness towards clerical political involvement.
 Like his brother A. M. Sullivan, whose driving force he summarised as ‘nationality and catholicity’ (T. D. Sullivan, A. M. Sullivan: a memoir (1885), 7), T. D. Sullivan's politics were essentially those of constitutional catholic nationalism.
 He believed in the capacity of reform to heal relationships within the context of the empire, and was intensely sensitive to any perceived attacks on the clergy, particularly by separatists.
 He used the Nation to launch scathing attacks on the ‘advanced’ party's opposition to home rule and on the dynamiting campaign of the 1880s, and presented the Parnellites after 1890 as enemies of reform, faith, and fatherland.

 Despite his hostility to subversive, oath-bound separatism, some aspects of T. D. Sullivan's activities formed a bridge between militant and constitutional nationalism at popular level.
 He was active on the central committee of the Amnesty Association in the early 1870s and strongly supported popular commemoration of the ‘Manchester martyrs’ from 1867 onwards.
 His falling foul of the law on a number of occasions also gave him some place in the nationalist martyrology.
-His close involvement in the Land League led to his trial with Parnell and others in 1881 for conspiracy; and in 1888 he earned himself a two-month prison sentence in Tullamore jail for publishing the proceedings of banned League meetings in the Nation the previous year.
+His close involvement in the Land League led to his trial with Parnell and others in 1881 for conspiracy; and he earned himself a two-month prison sentence in Tullamore jail (December 1887–January 1888) for publishing the proceedings of banned League meetings in the Nation.
 He made maximum political capital from the latter incident, being accompanied to court by forty town councillors dressed in their official robes, and accepting the freedom of Dublin city while in prison.